Acquired brain injury

 Studies on ABI are investigating areas including mental health, parent and child-based interventions, social function and long-term outcomes.

 Concussion accounts for most mild traumatic brain injuries.
-Our research on childhood stroke and concussion aims to improve the management of child concussion, detect those at risk for delayed recovery and develop treatments.
-We are investigating a physiotherapy/psychology-based concussion intervention.
+Our research aims to improve the management of child concussion, detect those at risk for delayed recovery and develop treatments.
+We are investigating whether individualised treatment (which includes education, and physiotherapy and psychology) improves outcome and recovery time following a concussion.

 Impacts of our research